CSR-Rath/SmalliOSApplication/README.md

 # SmalliOSApplication

-SmalliOSApplication is an iOS app built with Swift and UIKit.
+SmalliOSApplication is an iOS app built with Swift and SwiftUI.
 It is designed to manage users and perform basic CRUD operations (Create, Read, Update, Delete).

 ## Requirements